gavinshelley3/node-express-react-todo/tutorials/1-Back-End.md

 node_modules
 ```

-In this exercise, I have already placed a `.gitignore` into the repo for you.

 ## Setup

 We'll start with a basic setup for a back end server.
 In `server.js`, put the following: